5 Things to Consider When Adapting Your Data Center Strategy for a Successful Hybrid IT Environment

 - What the probability is that a specific threat will have a negative business impact

 This assessment will help you prioritize what technology to house where.
-For example, if you have a tool that gathers and retains the personal and financial information of customers, you’ll know to opt for a highly secure private cloud versus a public cloud.
+For example, if you have a tool that gathers and retains the personal and financial information of customers, you’ll know to opt for a highly secure, dedicated infrastructure solution which is private.

 Note: Having your security team in the room for these discussions isn’t negotiable.
 Companies that treat security as an afterthought are often the first to have security problems.